wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.
 * Add option to add custom CSS directly for the SPANs that are printed.

+= 2.5 =

+* ADDED: A dismiss button for those who have manually installed the IP 2 Nations database.

 = 2.4 =

 * ADDED: Now uses a 24hour cookies to store country code and country name to reduce repeated SQL queries.
 That is, every visitor that triggers this shortcode will incur only 1 MySQL query on the site.